 Tower Hamlets Young Adult Carers Project

-Caring for someone at a young age can have a huge impact on mental health and life chances, with young adult carers suffering from a range of conditions like depression and anxiety, self-harm, eating disorders, poor educational attainment, social isolation and unemployment.
-That’s why we launched Tower Hamlets Young Adult Carers Project in September 2019 to support carers aged 16 to 25 living in the borough.
+Caring for someone at a young age can have a big impact on mental health and life chances, with young adult carers suffering from a range of issues like depression and anxiety, self-harm, eating disorders, poor educational attainment, social isolation and unemployment.

 What we offer:

-To enquire call our Young Adult Carers Support Worker Ben on:
+To enquire call our Young Adult Carers Co-ordinator Ben on:

 07869 387 665 or email@example.com